 Norfolk Island pines were planted along the harbour foreshore and in 1855 Smith had a pier constructed a little east of the Manly Wharf, the Pier Hotel was built and The Corso was cleared linking the harbour with the ocean beach.

 Smith encouraged the growth of a ferry service to Manly.
 Excursion trips were available and by 1856 there was a daily ferry service.
 In 1859 Smith acquired the steamer Phantom specifically for the Manly to Sydney run.
 He did many other beneficial things for the new community including donating land so that parks, churches, schools and other buildings could be established.

 The municipality of Manly was incorporated on 6th January 1877, at which time Manly achieved its own seat of Local Government.
 Manly was very much a village then and while many things have changed over the past 125 years, Manly is still affectionately referred to as 'The Village'.

-Header image: Manly Ferry on Sydney Harbour, approaching Manly Cove.
+Header image: Manly Ferries on Sydney Harbour, crossing paths on their route to Manly Cove.
 Manly wharf was built in 1855 and millions of visitors use the ferry service each day, drawn by the slogan of yesteryear - Seven miles from Sydney, one thousand miles from care.